 I have known Mike for years.
 And a few others (Shawna Kaminski, Andrew Raposo, and James Gaida.)
 Two weeks back, I headed out for breakfast with him…

 (In the mirror you can see James taking the photo and you can see half of my head.)

 Rick Kaselj, MS

 P.S. – Who has the best pancakes?
 Mike’s wife makes the best, according to Mike.

 Remember the game “Monopoly”?
-You know how you have all this momentum and you’re gaining properties like crazy, then suddenly, you draw “the card”?
+Remember how you had all this momentum and you’re gaining properties like crazy, then suddenly, you draw “the card”?

 “Go to Jail.
 Go Directly to Jail”

 Then bam!… your momentum comes to a halt, and you almost feel like you have to start over.

 Ever notice that the same thing happens with your diet?
 It doesn’t matter what diet you’re on, but you have all this momentum all week, then suddenly on Friday, you destroy everything you’ve worked hard for all week.
 It’s like you went to Diet Prison, right?